itiligator/MAMMO_Retinanet/README.md

 ## Requirments

-This code has been tested on Linux 16.04 64-bit system.
+This code has been tested on Ubuntu 16.04 64-bit system.

 ### Prerequisites